 BYLAWS: Reviews Bylaw recommendations from NAR for implementation at the local level, as well as any local issues that may arise and contemplate a Bylaws amendment.
 Meets as needed.

-COMMUNITY PARTNERSHIPS: Supports the ongoing partnerships with Habitat for Humanity & Hamilton County Schools Snack Packs; Plans and implements the biennial Habitat fundraiser (golf tournament, wine tasting, and silent auction).
+COMMUNITY PARTNERSHIPS: Supports the ongoing partnerships with Habitat for Humanity & Snack Packs.
+Plans and executes fundraisers, including Tee Up & Wine Down for Habitat.
 Meets monthly.

-EDUCATION/PROFESSIONAL DEVELOPMENT: Promotes traditional (CE, designation classes) and non-traditional (videos, forums, membership breakfasts) learning opportunities; Evaluates the effectiveness of current and potential learning opportunities to engage a broad spectrum of members.
-Meets 6-8 times a year..
+EDUCATION/PROFESSIONAL DEVELOPMENT: Promotes traditional (CE, designation classes) and non-traditional (videos, forums, membership breakfasts) learning opportunities.
+Evaluates the effectiveness of current and potential learning opportunities to engage a broad spectrum of members.
+Meets quarterly.